In this section, you will learn how to install and configure an Axon.ivy Engine on a Debian based linux machine.

 Configure the TODO task as follows:

 Start the workflow by pressing the Start Workflow button.
 After that, logout, then login again as guest user.
 On the task list, you now see the new TODO task that you created before.
-Try to work on the task by clicking on the arrow located on the right side of the task:
+Try to work on the task by clicking on it:

 Go ahead and play around with the Selfservice process.
 Try out different types of tasks.